tytydraco/yessleep/out/The_kid_ate_his_dads_face_Then_he_told_me_why.md

 *I have to know why it took my Adelaide from me.*

-“You actually think your sister would be okay with this?”
-Jonah spits.
-“You sacrificing some innocent kid to satisfy your vendetta?”
+He recoils, disgusted.
+“You actually think your sister would be okay with this?
+Sacrificing people to satisfy your little revenge fantasy?”

-He's staring daggers at me.
+He's staring daggers at me, the sort I probably deserve.
 A kid like him, he's got dreams.
 A whole life ahead of him, and not the bad kind either.

-But Adelaide had a life, too.
+But so did my sister.

+Adelaide never deserved her nightmare.

-“My sister's dead,” I tell him flatly.
+“My sister's dead,” I tell him, pushing the memory from my mind.
 “This isn't about what she would want.
 It's about what I *need*.
-It's about making Zipperjaw pay for what it took.”
+It's about making Zipperjaw pay for what it took from me.”

 My pen clicks.
 Stabs the clipboard like a knife.

 "You know as well as I do what happens at midnight, Jonah.
-So I'd start talking while you've still got a face to talk with.”
+So I'd start talking—or pretty soon you won't have a face to talk with."

 [MORE](https://www.reddit.com/r/TalesFromTheCryptid/comments/jba8ww/story_master_list/)